Andrew Sherborne

 Andrew Sherborne (born 11 March 1961) is an English professional golfer.

+Early life and amateur career

-Sherborne was born in Bristol.
-He was the leading amateur at The Open Championship in 1984 and turned professional later that year.
+In 1961, Sherborne was born in Bristol.
+He was the leading amateur at The Open Championship in 1984.

+Professional career

+In 1984, Sherborne turned professional.
 He played on the European Tour for nearly twenty years, winning the 1991 Madrid Open and the 1992 Peugeot Spanish Open.
 Towards the end of his tournament career he struggled to hold his place on the main tour, and during this period he picked up his third professional win at the Challenge Tour's 2001 Open Golf Montecchia - PGA Triveneta.
 His highest placing on the European Tour's Order of Merit was 30th in 1992.